Madden NFL 13: SportsNation cover vote tournament

-Of the 8 defensive players in the initial bracket, only San Francisco 49ers linebacker Patrick Willis, cornerback Darrelle Revis of the Jets, and defensive end Jared Allen of the Minnesota Vikings advanced to the second round.
+Of the eight defensive players in the initial bracket, only San Francisco 49ers linebacker Patrick Willis, cornerback Darrelle Revis of the Jets, and defensive end Jared Allen of the Minnesota Vikings advanced to the second round.
 Only Willis advanced to the third round, with Revis being eliminated by Victor Cruz of the Giants and Allen by Rob Gronkowski of the Patriots.
 No offensive linemen made the initial bracket, with only one appearing in the 64-player vote-in round (Joe Thomas of the Cleveland Browns, who was beaten out by teammate Joe Haden).
 Punter Shane Lechler and kicker Sebastian Janikowski, both of the Oakland Raiders were the only special teams players in the tournament; Janikowski advanced to the 32-player bracket where he was eliminated by the Jaguars' Maurice Jones-Drew.

 Carolina Panthers' quarterback Cam Newton has received more votes than any other player in each of the first two rounds (over 500,000 in the first round, over 870,000 total), winning 87% of the vote over running back LeGarrette Blount of the Tampa Bay Buccaneers in the first round and 83% over San Diego Chargers tight end Antonio Gates in the second.
 The only upset by seed in the first round was Willis (an 11-seed) winning 62% of the vote over Chicago Bears running back Matt Forte (a 6-seed).
 Willis knocked off another higher-seeded running back in the second round, 3-seed Maurice Jones-Drew.
 Two other upsets occurred in the second round with Ray Rice (5-seed) narrowly defeating Drew Brees (4-seed) and Calvin Johnson of the Detroit Lions (6-seed) taking down Arian Foster of the Houston Texans (3-seed).
 The final voting featured QB Cam Newton and WR Calvin Johnson.
 Calvin Johnson was eventually named the winner, beating out Cam Newton 52% to 48%.

 Soundtrack

 Madden NFL 13 uses an original orchestrated score composed by Colin O'Malley, as opposed to licensed songs.
 The move was met with some criticism from fans and critics, who cited the franchise's inclusion of songs as a staple of the series.
-The original orchestrated score by O'Malley was later added back in Madden NFL 18.
+The original orchestrated score by O'Malley was later added back in Madden NFL 18, and was available in Madden NFL 19 and Madden NFL 20.